emiledgl/flash-window-attention-v2/README.md

 This repository offers a comprehensive and highly optimized implementation of the **scaled cosine attention mechanism** for Swin Transformer V2, implemented entirely using Triton GPU kernels.
 Key features include:

 * **Q and K Normalization:** Ensures stable training and performance.
-* **Bias & Masking:** Supports various attention bias configurations and orrectly handles attention masks for windowed attention.
+* **Bias & Masking:** Supports bias gradient backpropagation and correctly handles attention masks for windowed attention.
 * **Differentiable Logit Scale:** Addresses the unique scaling factor of Swin Transformer V2 by enabling logit scale backward pass.
-* **Flexible Dimensions:** Our kernels are designed to be highly versatile, working seamlessly with any sequence length (i.e. window size) and any head dimension of at least 16.
+* **Flexible Dimensions:** the kernels are designed to be highly versatile, working seamlessly with any sequence length (i.e. window size) and any head dimension of at least 16.
 * **High Numerical Precision:** The implementation maintains very low error compared to the classic PyTorch window attention, and retains the same error level as what you'd expect from `torch.compile` optimizations.
 * **Mixed Precision Support:** The kernels efficiently operate in both float16 and bfloat16, enabling faster computation and reduced memory usage on compatible hardware.